Retr0981/Retr0981/README.md

 A Software Engineer
 -------------------

-David Nii Armah is an experienced software engineer with in-depth knowledge of various technologies and tools.
+David Nii Armah is an  software engineer with in-depth knowledge of various technologies and tools.
 He is looking for opportunities in Software Engineering with a preference for Frontend development, Backend development or Full-stack development.
 He loves to network and get to know many different people.
 He is passionate about computer science; he believes he can use his technical skills to impact this world significantly.
 Proficient: JavaScript, PHP, SQL, ReactJS, Redux, TailwindCSS, Bootstrap, HTML/CSS NodeJs, MongoDB, ExpressJs, Solidity, Rust, Ruby and Go